basham/swit-workshop-writing/slides.md

 > - **Waiter:** Would you like wheat bread or gluten-free bread?
 > - **Customer:** Wheat, please.
 > - **Waiter:** Great.

+Notes:
+First, the system should be cooperative.
+It should reduce the amount of effort or upfront knowledge that a user needs.
+In this example, the waiter says, "Would you like wheat bread or gluten-free bread?"
+The customer responds, "Wheat, please."
+The waiter confirms, "Great."
+In this case, the waiter states upfront the options available to the customer.
+The customer can provide a simple response by selecting one of those options.